 With a rich heritage and a mission of providing the highest quality patient care, graduate and continuing medical education, scientific research, and community outreach, NYEE has built upon its strengths to maintain a leadership position in the fields of ophthalmology, otolaryngology/head and neck surgery, and plastic and reconstructive surgery.
-Commitment to excellence has earned NYEE a ranking as one of U.S. News & World Report's "Best Hospitals in America" for Ophthalmology, and a number of its medical staff are included in nationwide "Top Doctor" directories.
-The hospital has been awarded Magnet status twice for excellence in nursing care.
+Commitment to excellence has earned NYEE a ranking as one of U.S. News & World Report's "Best Hospitals" for Ophthalmology, and a number of its medical staff are included in nationwide "Top Doctor" directories.
+The hospital has been awarded its third consecutive Magnet® designation for excellence in nursing care.

 Outstanding Patient Care and Extensive Experience

 As a specialty hospital, NYEE is uniquely qualified to handle the most complicated cases, as well as a high volume of the most commonly needed procedures, and it is well documented that excellence in clinical outcomes is strongly correlated with experience.
 Performing more than 30,000 surgical cases and 235,000 outpatient visits per year, NYEE is the region's most comprehensive center for the delivery of primary through tertiary eye and ear-nose-throat care.